-Employees get the right to at least 10 days of paid domestic violence leave each year as long as they still qualify.
-It does not matter when the domestic violence took place.
-You can also take this kind of leave to support a child who has experienced domestic violence, as long as they live with you some of the time.
+Employees get the right to at least 10 days of paid family violence leave each year as long as they still qualify.
+It does not matter when the family violence took place.
+You can also take this kind of leave to support a child who has experienced family violence, as long as they live with you some of the time.

 Offering more than the minimum

 - offer more than the minimum 10 days of paid family violence leave

 - let an employee take annual leave, unpaid leave or family violence leave in advance when they have used all their paid family violence leave.